DimiDimit/Custom-LAN/README.md

 ## Explanation of `/op` and `/deop`
 `/op` and `/deop` work like in dedicated servers.
 You can also use them on yourself, the host.
-Doing this will add/remove the "Cheats" label on the world (as if you've NBT edited the `allowCommands` field), and you can use these commands without opening to LAN as well, replacing the Vanilla method of opening to LAN, cheating, quitting the world and entering it again.
+Doing this will add/remove the “Cheats” label on the world (as if you've NBT edited the `allowCommands` field), and you can use these commands without opening to LAN as well, replacing the Vanilla method of opening to LAN, cheating, quitting the world and entering it again.

 Operators are persisted per-world in an `ops.json` file inside that world's directory.
 To allow operators to assign and remove other operators, as well as ban and whitelist players, change their `level` in the `ops.json` file to `3` or higher (the default is `2`, while level `4` allows them to use `/publish`).
 You, as the host, can always assign and remove operators, even if you're not an operator yourself.